SUTD-Capstone-16-IOT-Shrimp-Farm/WM-sensors/README.md

 ```
 Additionally, the sample project contains Makefile and component.mk files, used for the legacy Make based build system.
 They are not used or needed when building with CMake and idf.py.

+## Personal Suggestion for installation

+1. Use the IDE installation as suggested by Espressif Docs.
+2. When cloning the repo, run the files <b>WITHIN<b> the esp folder (Similar to how the hello_world example is run in the 'Getting Started' tutorial in documentation.
+This solves issues with CMake not being able to resolve the PATH